sharadpal/WanderLust/README.md

         Once the server is running, you can access the project at http://localhost:8080/listings.

 That's it!
 You have successfully installed and set up the Wanderlust web project on your local machine.
-If you encounter any issues during the installation process, feel free to reach out for assistance.
-Happy traveling! 🌍✈️
+If you encounter any issues during the installation process, feel free to reach out for assistance.- "Sharad kumar" 🌍